Filter results

 The principal focus of Aquatic Ecology and Environmental Biology is to unravel biogeochemical and ecological key processes explaining the functioning and services of wetland ecosystems - covering freshwater, brackish and marine systems - including the interactions between organisms, surface waters, sediments, groundwaters and the atmosphere.
 Particular attention is payed to environmental pressures such as enhanced nitrogen deposition, eutrophication and global warming and their effects on the carbon, nitrogen, phosphorus and sulfur cycling.
 We apply our biogeochemical and ecological insights in the conservation and restoration of wetland ecosystems including lakes and rivers (conservation biology) and in sustainable solutions for water treatment and agriculture.
 For our research, the analysis of relevant processes in the field situation is combined with experiments in the field, and in the greenhouse, in mesocosms and microcosms both outdoors and in the lab.
 Several internship possibilities are announced on the website.
 Tailor made internships related to ongoing projects are often possible.
 Please contact Bjorn Robroek to discuss whether your interests match with our possibilities.

-Website 100% match with selected keywords
+100% match with selected keywords Bio-organic Chemistry

 (Löwik)